simondotm/bbc-micro-3d/README.md

 Use [BeebAsm](https://github.com/tom-seddon/beebasm) to assemble the code and compile the demo disk SSD file.

+`BeebAsm.exe -v -i demo.asm -do demo.ssd -boot Main` for standalone testing

+`BeebAsm.exe -i beeb3d_solid.asm` then `BeebAsm.exe -v -i beeb3d.asm -do beeb3d.ssd -opt 3` for creating the `beeb3d.ssd` disk

 There is also a build configuration for Visual Studio Code using the [Beeb VSC](https://marketplace.visualstudio.com/items?itemName=simondotm.beeb-vsc) extension.
 Hit `CTRL+SHIFT+B` to build, and `CTRL+SHIFT+T` to run in BeebEm.

+If using BeebVSC, two build targets exist - `demo.ssd` and `beeb3d.asm`

 # Running the project

+If running `beeb3d.ssd` a menu will show, otherwise `demo.ssd` will boot straight into the standalone demo.

 - Press `C` to toggle back face culling
 - Press `P` to pause the rotation